When You’re In An Accident

 Yes, we are repeating this point!
 But many people try to handle a case themselves instead of getting the representation they need.
 There is no substitute for honest, fair representation.
 There is no substitute for Hale Injury Law.
 We understand the injuries and stress that come with being in an automobile accident.
 Most people do not understand their rights.
 You have a right to fair representation and compensation for any injuries and damages you may have incurred.

-Do Not Give Statement to Other Insurance Company
+Do Not Give a Statement to the Other Insurance Company

 Watch Out for Quick Settlement Offers